skmail/reactjs-form/synchronous-validation.md

 `sync:true`  in the HOC component options will allow the form onBlur validation

 ```
-import React, {Component} from 'react'
-import Form from 'reactjs-form'
-import TextInput from '../../components/text-input'

 class Signup extends Component {
   constructor(props) {
     super(props)